WreckItTim/OmniNaviPy/README.md

 5. Install pytorch seperately depending on you nvidia driver and cuda versions (for each virtual environment): https://pytorch.org/

-6. install Ollama if you wish to use the MLLM: https://ollama.com/download
+6. install Ollama if you wish to use the MLLM: https://ollama.com/download.
+Then pull the model you want to use (to run **Firt Run** below, ollama pull gemma3:27b).
+You may need to set this to a smaller model based on your machine's GPU.

 🚀 **First Run**